7ritn/VaulTLS/README.md

 ### Encrypting the Database
 By specifying the `VAULTLS_DB_SECRET` environmental variable, the database is encrypted.
 Data is retained.
 It is not possible to go back.

+### Specifying log level
+The default log level is moderate.
+If a different one is desired, please specify it using the `VAULTLS_LOG_LEVEL` environmental variable.
+For bug reports, a trace log report is desirable.
+Be aware that the trace does contain secrets.

 ### Setting up OIDC
 To set up OIDC you need to create a new client in your authentication provider.
 For Authelia a configuration could look like this
 ```yaml